openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Make a Bane Attack

 Instead of attempting to damage a target, you may instead choose to inflict your enemy with a bane.
-In order to inflict a bane, you must possess an appropriate attribute of at least the bane's power level, as detailed in the [*bane descriptions*](http://www.openlegendrpg.com/banes).
-While targets may be effected by multiple banes, you may not *stack* banes; a target cannot be inflicted with a bane it is currently suffering from, unless specified in the boon's effect (*e.g.* [Fatigued](http://www.openlegendrpg.com/banes/fatigued)).
+In order to inflict a bane, you must possess an appropriate attribute of at least the bane's power level, as detailed in Chapter 6: Banes & Boons.
+While targets may be effected by multiple banes, you may not *stack* banes; a target cannot be inflicted with a bane it is currently suffering from, unless specified in the boon's effect (such as the *fatigued* bane)

 To resolve a bane attack, follow these steps: